hazelcast/hazelcast/site/docs/design-docs/010-operator-framework.md

 ### RedHat Certified Operators

-RedHat has a certification programme for Operators and certified Operatorswill get published to the OpenShift catalog.
+RedHat has a certification programme for Operators and certified Operators will get published to the OpenShift catalog.
 The criteria for certification can be found [here](https://redhat-connect.gitbook.io/certified-operator-guide/what-if-ive-already-published-a-community-operator#certification-of-a-community-operator)